2026 United States House of Representatives elections in New York: District 10

-The 10th district is based in Lower Manhattan and Brooklyn, including the neighborhoods of Park Slope, Windsor Terrace, Gowanus, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park, the Lower East Side, Greenwich Village, and the Financial District.
-The incumbent is Democrat Dan Goldman, who was re-elected with 82.3% of the vote in 2024.
+The 10th district is based in Lower Manhattan and Brooklyn, including the neighborhoods of Park Slope, Windsor Terrace, Brooklyn Gowanus, Brooklyn Heights, Cobble Hill, Red Hook, Sunset Park, Alphabet City, East Village, the Lower East Side, Greenwich Village, and the Financial District.
+The district is currently represented by Democrat Dan Goldman, first elected in 2022, who was re-elected with 82.3% of the vote in 2024.
+He faced a primary challenge by former New York City Comptroller Brad Lander, who positioned himself as the more progressive candidate.
+Lander won the primary on June 24, 2026.